-If your trip to Dunedin is all sorted out but your itinerary is a little on the empty side, we can give you a helping hand.Experience the best that this city has to offer by adding St. Paul’s Cathedral and First Church of Otago to your must-see list.
-If you have some extra time, have a look at Toitu Otago Settlers Museum and Speight’s Brewery too.Plan a stop at The Octagon.
-It’s one attraction you’ll find on most travelers’ to-do lists.
-Forsyth Barr Stadium and Dunedin Town Hall are also not far away and worth taking the time to see.
+If your trip to Dunedin is all organized but your travel itinerary is a bit on the empty side, let us give you a helping hand.You’ll need to rise early if you’re planning to check out all the fascinating sights that this place has to offer.
+St. Paul’s Cathedral and First Church of Otago are must-sees.
+Toitu Otago Settlers Museum and Speight’s Brewery shouldn’t be forgotten either.Stop by The Octagon.
+It’s one attraction you’ll find on many travelers’ to-do lists.
+If you still have some space on that itinerary, Forsyth Barr Stadium and Dunedin Town Hall will keep you occupied as well.

-If you’re looking for things to see and do around Dunedin, you certainly aren’t going to be disappointed!
-Ranfurly, just 56 miles away, has some fantastic sights that’ll keep you occupied.
-Stop by Maniototo Park and John Thomson Monument to start discovering the story of the region.
-Then finish off your journey by visiting Maniototo Golf Course.
+Time to hit the open highway and venture out to Ranfurly.
+Just 55 miles away, a road trip here will be easy.
+Swing by Maniototo Park and John Thomson Monument to start discovering the story of the region.
+Then top off your journey by visiting Maniototo Golf Course.

 St. Clair Beach (2 miles away).

 What kind of rental car should I get for Dunedin?